Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/testing-library-query-selectors.md

   - More found?
 Throw an error

 So basically, `getBy` and `queryBy` do the same thing.
 There is just one major difference.
-`queryBy` will return a promise so that we can await this.
+`findBy` will return a promise so that we can await this.

 For multiple elements, it's the same.
 However, instead of returning the element, it returns an array of elements.